moondogdev/reup-allotment-calculator/README.md

 ### For Users

-1. Download the `ReUp.exe` file from the Releases page. <!-- Update this link -->
+1. Download the `ReUp.exe` file from the latest Releases page.
 2. Run the executable.
 No installation is required.
 3. Enter your **Total 35-Day Allotment** (in ounces) and your **Cycle Start Date**.
 You can find this information on the Florida MMU Registry.
 4. Click the **"ReUp"** button.